 4. Your emotions will change

-Having a baby can also have an effect on your emotional health.
+Having a baby can also have an effect on your emotional and mental health.
 You should be prepared for the emotional roller coaster that comes with having a baby.

 From joy and excitement to fear and anxiety, it’s normal to experience a range of emotions during this time.
 Make sure you have an outlet for expressing these feelings such as talking with friends or family members or seeking professional help if needed.